daivyb/Shopify/Message Template/README.md

 We appreciate your patience, and we’ll do everything we can to ensure this one arrives without any further issues.

+### Complaint: Stock Issue

+#### Context: Partially Fulfilled Order

+Hello {{customer_name}},

+Thank you for reaching out about your order #{{order_id}}.

+I see that your order was partially shipped and you’re still waiting for the remaining item(s).
+I’m currently checking the inventory status to provide you with an update on when the rest of your item(s) will be shipped.

+Thank you for your patience.

 ## 7. Consideraciones Importantes sobre Plantillas

 Para que la personalización funcione correctamente, es **esencial** que las plantillas almacenadas en Notion contengan placeholders con el formato `{{nombre_del_campo}}`.
 Estos placeholders serán reemplazados automáticamente por los datos extraídos de Shopify o del correo electrónico.